EqualityAI/Checklist/README.md

 5. **Determine what metrics are most likely to be successfully deployed.** Maybe some model metrics are associated with successful deployment (low deployment bias), and others are not.
 We can learn this from the data.<br />
 6. **Determine what the "true" barriers are to model success.** Generic scientific questions can be answered using this data.
 Someone may answer the question "What models are most likely to be deployed successfully?"

-## Development
+## Contributing to the Checklist

 Contributions are welcome\!
 Reviewing, collating, and curating the literature is an on-going process that will require a community of developers, academics and experts with the north star of patients' wellbeing and health outcomes in mind.
-Users may open Issues using the github web ui by first selecting the `Issues tab`, then clicking `New Issue`, filling out the prompts and clicking `Submit new issue`.
+If you are interested in participating, users may open Issues using the github web ui by first selecting the `Issues tab`, then clicking `New Issue`, filling out the prompts and clicking `Submit new issue`.

 ## Citations <a name="citations"></a>
 1. Paulus, J.K., Kent, D.M.
 Predictably unequal: understanding and addressing concerns that algorithmic clinical prediction may increase health disparities. npj Digit.
 Med.
 3, 99 (2020). https://doi.org/10.1038/s41746-020-0304-9